xjpvictor/nott/README.md

 ## Usage ##

-* Email "[private|public] tags: tag1, tag2" as subject to take private/public note with tags
+* Email "[private|public] tags: tag1, tag2" without quote and brackets as subject to take private/public note with tags

 * Add url in subject to create a note with reference